codejake/codejake/README.md

 Most of my workday programming is Python, backend JavaScript (Node/Express), Ansible, Shell, etc.

+I also dabble with Golang, Ruby, Swift, and so on.

 Despite being a "UNIX Guy", I used to do a ton of C#/.net/ASP.net.